locaal-ai/obs-localvocal/README.md

 - [Background Removal](https://github.com/royshil/obs-backgroundremoval) removes background from webcam without a green screen.
 - 🚧 Experimental 🚧 [CleanStream](https://github.com/royshil/obs-cleanstream) for real-time filler word (uh,um) and profanity removal from live audio stream
 - [URL/API Source](https://github.com/royshil/obs-urlsource) that allows fetching live data from an API and displaying it in OBS.

-If you like this work, which is given to you completely free of charge, please consider supporting it on GitHub: https://github.com/sponsors/royshil

 ## Download
 Check out the [latest releases](https://github.com/royshil/obs-localvocal/releases) for downloads and install instructions.